Origins of the Apache Indians

 This boy's name was Apache.
 Usen taught him how to prepare herbs for medicine, how to hunt, and how to fight.
 He was the first chief of the Indians and wore the eagle's feathers the sign of justice, wisdom, and power.
 To him and to his people, as they were created, Usen gave homes in the land of the West.

-Excerpt from Geronimo: His Own Story as told by Geronimo to S. M. Barrett in 1905.
+Excerpted from Geronimo: His Own Story as told by Geronimo to S. M. Barrett in 1905.
 Original book published in 1906, now in the public domain.
+Compiled and

 Legends' General Store